mingxuan-yi/mingxuan-yi/_posts/2023-07-04-jupyter-notebook.md

 ---
 layout: post
-title: On the Probability Flow ODE of the Langevin Dynamics
+title: On the Probability Flow ODE of Langevin Dynamics
 date: 2023-11-05 08:57:00-0400
 description: an example of GANs without generators
 #tags: formatting jupyter